astlouys/Pico-RGB-Matrix/README.md

 1)	Add support for NTP (“Network Time Protocol”) to periodically resynchronize the RGB Matrix with an Internet time reference source if user installed a PicoW.
 2)	Handling of the RGB Matrix framebuffer ported from 8-bits to 64-bits for easier, faster and optimized support.
 3)	Add horizontal scrolling feature for text on the LED display.
 4)	Provide customizable “auto-scroll” option to scroll information on RGB Matrix at adjustable time intervals.
-Information to be scrolled can be selected by user among a predefined choice (see details the User Guide).
+Information to be scrolled can be selected by user among predefined choices.
 Five (5) independent auto-scrolls are available.
 5)	Rename many variables and function names so that they are more representative.
 6)	Keep only the Raspberry Pi Pico (or PicoW) source code (discard EPS32 microcontroller support).
-7)	Discard Chinese language support.
+7)	Discard Chinese language support (sorry, I don't know Chinese language).
 8)	Add a 5x7 character set bitmap with variable width.
 9)	Add a 8x10 character set bitmap.
-Many thanks to Pasquale D’Antini (“oldmaker” on GitHub) for his collaboration on this.
+Many thanks to Pasquale D’Antini (“oldmaker” on GitHub) for his collaboration on this one.
 10)	Provide 9 different and independent alarms.
 11)	Alarms can be configured for different (selectable) days-of-week, different number of “rings” at different intervals, different message scrolling on LED matrix when the alarm is ringing.
 12)	RGB Matrix provides indicators to show what alarms are On and what alarms are Off.